Transcription jobs for beginners

 - Submitting the finished transcript.

-All you do after that is wait for feedback, see if you got the job or not.
+All you do after that is wait for feedback, and see if you got the job or not.

 So, I guess the problem would be where to find these legit online transcription jobs for newbies and pros alike.

 In the next section below, we’ve compiled a list of the best-paying transcription companies that offer work-from-home transcribing jobs that you can apply for.